Antony Maitland: Death

 Maitland died from cancer at his home in Thorndon, Suffolk, on 7 August 2025, at the age of 90.

 Designs and themes

 Maitland took a special interest in lettering to help convey period and mood.
 With his drawings, Maitland used his early memories and incorporated them into a child's perspective.
 To create his illustrations, Maitland used line art before applying a wash to them.
 In Stories by Shakespeare, Maitland used watercolours in his drawings for Geraldine McCaughrean's 1995 book.

-Adaptions and awards
+Adaptations and awards

 In 2011, Idle Jack was performed as a charity musical in North Muskham.
 The proceeds from the Maitland adaptation went to Save the Children.
 For his illustrations in Mrs. Cockle's Cat, Maitland received the 1961 Kate Greenaway Medal.
 In 1972, Maitland was nominated for the same award for his drawings in Garfield's book The Ghost Downstairs.